 The Wednesday debate saw strong interventions from Cypriot and Greek MEPs condemning the detention as part of a broader pattern of intimidation in the north.

-This mounting political pressure culminated in Thursday’s overwhelming European Parliament resolution condemning the detentions and demanding immediate, unconditional release.
+This mounting political pressure culminated in Thursday’s European Parliament resolution condemning the detentions and demanding immediate, unconditional release.

-In the resolution, MEPs reiterated their condemnation of Turkey’s ongoing illegal occupation of northern Cyprus, denouncing “the occupation regime’s disregard for any concept of justice, the attempted kidnapping and hostage-taking of Greek Cypriots to escalate intimidation, and the targeting and influencing of those who attempt to visit their ancestral properties or to appeal to the ‘real estate committee’ in the north.”
+In it, MEPs reiterated their condemnation of Turkey’s ongoing illegal occupation of northern Cyprus, denouncing “the occupation regime’s disregard for any concept of justice, the attempted kidnapping and hostage-taking of Greek Cypriots to escalate intimidation, and the targeting and influencing of those who attempt to visit their ancestral properties or to appeal to the ‘real estate committee’ in the north.”

 The situation was labelled “an obstacle to peace, stability and European-Turkish relations,” as MEPs emphasised the EU’s moral and legal duty to support the Republic of Cyprus and its citizens, who are also European citizens.
-They called on the European Commission and the European External Action Service to take all necessary measures, including the consideration of possible sanctions.
+They called on the European Commission and the European External Action Service to take all necessary measures, including possible sanctions.